Terms and conditions

 d.
 British Red Cross shall have technical and organisational measures in place against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data held or processed by it, appropriate to the harm that might result from such unauthorised or unlawful processing or loss, destruction or damage to personal data and the nature of the personal data.

 e.
 British Red Cross shall take all reasonable steps to ensure that staff that has access to personal data processed in connection with the Contract is reliable and properly trained.

 f.
-British Red Cross shall not transmit personal data to a country or territory outside of the European Economic Area without ensuring that such data is afforded adequate protection as required by the DP Legislation.
+British Red Cross shall not transmit personal data to a country or territory outside of the United Kingdom without ensuring that such data is afforded adequate protection as required by the DP Legislation.

 g.
 British Red Cross shall notify the Customer as soon as possible and at least within 1 working day if British Red Cross believes any breach or unauthorised disclosure of personal information has occurred.